Prosciutto: Culatello

 Culatello con cotenna is similar to prosciutto, but is made from the filet or loin of the hind leg.
 It is aged in a cow or pig's bladder as a casing to prevent spoilage and contamination.
 Culatello di Zibello possesses PDO status.
 It is commonly served as an appetizer (antipasto).

 Strolghino is a salami prepared from leftover cuts of culatello.

 Pršut

-Prosciutto, locally called pršut, is produced in Montenegro, Bosnia and Herzegovina, Slovenia (especially the Karst Plateau and the Vipava Valley), and Croatia (Dalmatia, the island of Krk, and Istria).
+Prosciutto, locally called pršut, is produced in Serbia and Montenegro, Bosnia and Herzegovina, Slovenia (especially the Karst Plateau and the Vipava Valley), and Croatia (Dalmatia, the island of Krk, and Istria).
 Pršut from Dalmatia and Herzegovina are smoked, unlike the Italian product, while that from Slovenia, Istria, and Krk is not smoked.
 The mountain village of Njeguši, in Montenegro, produces the smoked njeguški pršut.

 The following types of pršut have a protected status in the European Union and the UK: